 - Many of the natural areas are noted for their varied plants, especially ferns, some of which are quite rare.

 - There is ample opportunity for skiing or snow shoeing in areas like Massie Hills, Inglis Falls, above the Owen Sound's west rocks, and in 'The Glen'.

 - There are several enjoyable side trails - consult your up-to-date maps for more information.

 A very important resource for hiking the Bruce Trail is a map!
 The Bruce Trail Reference Guide is a full set of 42 maps for the entire Bruce Trail.
-The brand new 50th Anniversary special edition (edition 29) is now available!
+The 50th Anniversary special edition (edition 29) is still available!
 Or if you just need 1 map, you can download singles here.

 Another mobile option is the Bruce Trail App.

 Or, if you just plan to hike in the Sydenham section, check out our Looping Thru Sydenham book, which describes delightful local hikes using the main Bruce Trail and some of its Side Trails.